 The purpose of PERC is to transform research results into evidence-based healthcare with the patient’s perspective at the center of this change.
 From this research, the healthcare community has learned that the perspectives of patients and families can directly impact the planning, delivery, and evaluation of care.

 The Picker Institute, a nonprofit dedicated to the advancement of patient-centered care, developed a framework for patient-centered care.
-Included within the framework are eight key principles and they are:
+Included within the framework are eight key principles:

 The future of patient-provider collaboration

-The National Center for Biotechnology Information (NCBI) reports that patient-centered care has been directly related to reduced pain and discomfort, faster physical and emotional recovery, as well as improved outcomes and quality of life.
+When you focus your healthcare skills on your patient, collaborate with them to learn their thoughts, feelings, and any concerns they may have, you refine the level of care given.
+The National Center for Biotechnology Information (NCBI) reports that patient-centered care has been directly related to reduced pain and discomfort, faster physical and emotional recovery, plus improved outcomes and quality of life.

 How to improve patient care and outcomes